z49x2vmq/z49x2vmq.github.io/_posts/linux/kernel/2017-12-10-qemu-gdb-option.md

 Just attaching the gdb to the guest VM doesn't get you anywhere.
 You need to set a breakpoint at the code you want to examine and trigger the execution of that code in the guest VM.

 # ddd
 If you have knowledge about struct types used in the kernel gdb will be just fine.
-I don't have such a knowledge and I find data display feature of "ddd" very useful to studying various data types in the kernel.
+I don't have such a knowledge and I find data display feature of "ddd" very useful for studying various data types in the kernel.